microsoft/PowerPlatformConnectors/independent-publisher-connectors/De Lijn/readme.md

 # De Lijn
 'De Lijn' is the public transport company for busses in Flanders.
 This is a part of Belgium.
 This service allows you to find a stop/line based on specific terms or location (lat/longitude)

+The api that is used is published by 'De Lijn' - I am not the owner of this endpoint and a Power Automate enthousiast.
+Submission containing materials of a third party: 'De lijn' - https://data.delijn.be/ 'This portal is the gateway to the open data sets and webservices of De Lijn.
+Open Data De Lijn combines freely accessible and usable data on routes, stops, interruptions and timetables.'
+More info on the webpage linked.

 ## Publisher: Publisher's Name
 Lenard Schockaert

 ## Prerequisites
 Create an account on https://data.delijn.be/

 ## Supported Operations
 ### Operation 1 - Zoek haltes(stops)